How long were you living abroad and what did you do there?

 What recent project or other achievement are you most proud of?

-I was awarded by my company twice for my efforts in supporting foreigners who want to work in Lithuania, and also for my work handling various events and projects dedicated to diversity.
+I was awarded by my company twice for my efforts in supporting foreigners who want to work in Lithuania, and also for my work handling various events and projects dedicated to diversity and projects to improve processes and the way we work.

 Was it hard for you to find a job here?